gmccullo/ts-react-class/exercises/ex-04/begin/ex-04-instructions.md

   * For buttons: btn and btn-danger
   * For labels: label and label-warning

-4) Add code which looks for `props.theme` and chooses the theme appropriately
+4) Add code which looks for `props.theme` and chooses the theme appropriately.
+Assume that you will need to create an interface for the props type.

 5) Add classes to the buttons and labels using the classes set out in 3) above